McKinney Burn Injury Lawyer

 If you or a loved one have suffered a burn injury due to the negligence of another, you may be able to get compensation for your injuries.
 To achieve the outcome you desire you will need the services of a dedicated McKinney burn injury lawyer with the skills and resources to aggressively negotiate with the insurance companies and, if necessary, take them to court.

 The McCraw Law Group has been representing residents of McKinney, Richardson, Plano, Blue Ridge, Weston and other North Texas communities for over twenty years.
-Our clients know they can depend on us to get them the just and fair settlement they deserve for their pain, suffering, and financial losses.
+Our clients know they can depend on our catastrophic injury attorneys to get them the just and fair settlement they deserve for their pain, suffering, and financial losses.

 We have extensive experience representing burn victims who have been injured in a wide variety of home, roadway and workplace accidents.
 This includes:

 - Truck, motorcycle, and automobile collision related fires

 - Chemical exposure